Transfer Applicants & Policy

 Regis College encourages transfer students to apply for admission and welcomes the diversity that transfer students bring to the College.
 Courses related to a liberal arts and sciences degree may be applied to the Regis College bachelor’s degree.

 Transfer credits are evaluated individually and awarded for courses that are similar in content and depth to those offered at Regis College.
 Every attempt is made to transfer the maximum number of credits earned prior to a student’s admission to the College.
 The number of courses that apply to a particular program determine the number of credits and courses that need to be taken at Regis College.
-All conventional undergraduate students must enroll in 16 Regis College courses (for the class of 2012) or 54 Regis College credits (for the classes of 2013 and beyond), the majority of which should be taken during the final two years of Regis enrollment.
-Adult Learners (23 years of age or older with prior college experience) must enroll in 12 Regis College courses (for the class of 2012) or 40 Regis College credits (for the classes of 2013 and beyond), the majority of which should be taken during the final two years of Regis enrollment.
+All conventional undergraduate students must enroll in 16 Regis College courses or 54 Regis College credits, the majority of which should be taken during the final two years of Regis enrollment.
+Adult Learners (23 years of age or older with prior college experience) must enroll in 12 Regis College courses or 40 Regis College credits, the majority of which should be taken during the final two years of Regis enrollment.

 Regis College participates in articulation agreements with several two-year colleges to help facilitate the process of transferring between the institutions.